© Unofficial Royalty 2023

 November 30, 1719 – Birth of Augusta of Saxe-Gotha-Altenburg, Princess of Wales, wife of Frederick, Prince of Wales and mother of King George III of Great Britain, in Gotha, Duchy of Saxe-Gotha-Altenburg, now in Thuringia, Germany

 In 1736, at the age of 16, and still very young for her age, clutching a doll, and knowing no English, Augusta arrived in England for her marriage to Frederick, Prince of Wales, the son of King George II of Great Britain.
 Frederick and Augusta had nine children including King George III who succeeded his grandfather King George II, and Caroline Matilda, Queen Consort of Denmark whose marriage was a tragic story.
 In 1751, Augusta’s husband died at the age of 44.
 At the time of Frederick’s death, his 32-year-old widow was pregnant with her ninth child.
-Augusta spent her years as a widow raising her nine children and improving the gardens at Kew Palace, which today are a world-class botanical garden.
+Augusta spent her years as a widow raising her nine children and improving the gardens at Kew Palace, now a world-class botanical garden.
 Her eldest son George succeeded his grandfather as king in 1760.
-Augusta died of cancer of the throat in 1772, at the age of 52.
+Augusta died of throat cancer in 1772, at the age of 52.

 Unofficial Royalty: Augusta of Saxe-Gotha, Princess of Wales